kevin-wyx/runway/README.md

  - allow the host to be something other than Ubuntu 16.04
  - allow the guest containers to be something other than Ubuntu

-Clone the appropriate code repos into the `components` directory.

-The `components` directory is where the source repos for the constituent parts go.
-This is what's installed on the guest containers.
-However, it's not directly installed from there.
-It's first copied into a unique directory in the `guest_workspaces` directory, and those are in turn bind-mounted to the guest container.
+Use `bin/setup_guest_workspace.py` together with a manifest file (read `README_MANIFEST.md` for further details) to get your components or manually clone the appropriate code repos into `guest_workspaces\<your-workspace-name>` directory by hand.
+Your workspace directory will be shared with your container.
 This allows for easily having different versions of the source running at the same time in different guest containers.